census-ecosystem/opencensus-go-exporter-graphite/README.md

 #### Heatmap visualization on Grafana

 On Grafana it's possible to generate heatmaps based on time series bucket.
-To do so, it's necessary to configurate the Axes, setting the `Data format` to `Time series bucket` as shown in the image below:
+To do so, it's necessary to configure the Axes, setting the `Data format` to `Time series bucket` as shown in the image below:

 ![Axes Configuration](https://i.imgur.com/nAMAMz7.png)